guerindylan555-boop/Attacktest/README.md

   - `export MAYNDRIVE_SELECTOR_LOCK="fr.mayndrive.app:id/lock"`
 - The new script `automation/scripts/run_appium_token_flow.py` performs: login → unlock → lock.
 Adjust selectors to match the current APK (use `uiautomatorviewer`/Appium Inspector to confirm resource IDs).
 - Kick off the flow via the GUI (“Run Appium Flow”) or CLI `source .venv/bin/activate && python automation/scripts/run_appium_token_flow.py`.
+- To capture tokens end-to-end automatically run `python automation/scripts/capture_login_token.py`; it spawns the Frida hooks, executes the login Appium flow, and saves any Bearer tokens to `LATEST_TOKEN.txt` plus a timestamped log in `~/android-tools/logs/`.

 ### Live Stream
-- The GUI’s “Start Live Stream” button runs `adb exec-out screenrecord --output-format=h264 - | ffplay -framerate 30 -` for smoother monitoring.
-Ensure FFmpeg is installed (`sudo apt install ffmpeg`).
+- For high-frame-rate monitoring launch `adb exec-out screenrecord --output-format=h264 - | ffplay -framerate 30 -` manually (requires FFmpeg) or use `scrcpy`.

 ## Automation Blueprint
 This high-level plan wires the emulator, Frida, mitmproxy, and UI automation together while keeping the option to view the screen when you need to debug.